sysbiolab/RGraphSpace/docs/reference/GraphSpace-transform.md

-are all exact, a coordinate/pixel permutation, with no resampling, no interpolation, and no risk of misaligning nodes against the background image. `rotateGraphSpace()` is restricted to a single 90-degree turn: apply it again to its own output for 180 or 270 degrees, e.g.
-`rotateGraphSpace(rotateGraphSpace(gs))` for 180 degrees.
-Combine all
-three with each other to reach any of the 8 symmetries of a square.
+are all exact, a coordinate/pixel permutation, with no resampling, no interpolation, and no risk of misaligning nodes against the background image. `rotateGraphSpace()` is restricted to a single 90-degree turn: apply it again to its own output for 180 or 270 degrees.
+Combine all three with each other to reach any of the 8 symmetries of a square.

-## Note

-This is an accessory function typically called during the preprocessing of `GraphSpace` objects before rendering.

 ## See also